Zero-Trust Access to the Kubernetes API

 3.3 Select a Cluster.

-3.4 Optional Display the Service in the app by toggling on Show Service in Service Catalog within the app.
+3.4 Optional: Display the Service in the app by toggling on Show Service in Service Catalog within the app.

-3.6 Under Service Attributes, select an Access Tier.
+3.6 Under Service Attributes, select a Connector.

 3.8 Enter a Backend DNS Override for your Service Domain Name.